Caterpillar Foundation

 - Must provide externally audited financial statements

-- Must submit IRS Full Form 990 prepared on accrual method (for U.S.-based organizations)
+- Must submit IRS Full Form 990 prepared on accrual method (for U.S.-based organisations)

 - Must demonstrate healthy financial performance and reasonable administrative overhead